 Gregory W. Wornell has been on the MIT faculty since 1991, where he is the Sumitomo Professor of Engineering in the Department of Electrical Engineering and Computer Science .
 He did his graduate work at MIT, and his undergraduate work at the University of British Columbia.
 In addition to leading the Signals, Information, and Algorithms Laboratory, he is also affiliated with the interlaboratory Center for Wireless Networking , which he co-directs.
 He also chairs Graduate Area I (Information and System Science, Integrated Electronic and Photonic Systems, Physical Science and Devices, and Bioelectrical Science and Engineering) within the department's doctoral program.

-Greg's work lies where information meets the physical world, and emphasizes fundamental and novel research that is strongly connected to important emerging applications and technologies.
+Greg's work lies where information and learning theory meet the physical world, and emphasizes fundamental and novel research that is strongly connected to important emerging applications and technologies.
 Over the years, he has held visiting appointments at the (former) AT&T Bell Laboratories, Murray Hill, NJ, the University of California , Berkeley, CA, and Hewlett-Packard Laboratories, Palo Alto, CA. He has been involved in the Signal Processing and Information Theory societies of the IEEE in a variety of capacities, and maintains a number of close industrial relationships and activities.
 He has won a number of awards for both his research and teaching.

 Click here for a more detailed biography

 Tricia O'Donnell has been at MIT since 2002 as an administrative assistant in the lab, working closely with Professor Wornell and the students, staff, and visitors.
 She handles office administration for the lab, Prof. Wornell's courses, and the EECS Department's Graduate Area I.